ablx-capco/dev-setup-script/README.md

 ```

 ## Setup Issues
-The script may have to be re-run after permissions are granted for various applications such as virtualbox
+The script may have to be re-run after permissions are granted for various applications such as VirtualBox

 If script fails at virtualbox install allow the software in the security and privacy settings: